John-Rivero/AWS-Certified-Developer-Portfolio/README.md

 ## [3.
 Containerized Nginx Deployment Orchestrating Nginx with ECS Fargate](https://github.com/John-Rivero/AWS-DevOps-Portfolio/tree/main/6.%20Containerized%20Nginx%20Deployment%20Orchestrating%20Nginx%20with%20ECS%20Fargate)

-- This project involves utilizing Amazon S3 to deploy a static website.
+- In this project, a straightforward web server is deployed using ECS.
+The server pulls the Nginx Docker image from the ECR repository.

-- Additionally, this project leverages CloudFront as the content distribution network (CDN) and Route 53 as the domain name system (DNS).
+- Additionally, this project leverages application load balancing to evenly distribute traffic among the three tasks running within the container instance.